Tucson Presidio Museum offers the best Tucson Area Walking Tours. We have a variety of tours with experienced and friendly guides.

 **Annie Neal Cheyney – had the Cheyney House built on Main Avenue

-**Atanacia Hughes – married to Sam Hughes at age 13 or so, gave birth to 15 children (pictured above)
+**Atanacia Hughes (pictured above) – married to Sam Hughes at age 13 or so, gave birth to 15 children (pictured above)

 ***This tour covers 1/4 of a mile in two hours and begins at Café a la C’art at 150 N. Main Ave.
 It follows the same route as the Mansions of Main Avenue Walking Tour and is a good tour for people who want more information and less walking.
 On-street parking is available.